kitzuuu/quackstagram/ReadMe.md

 ### AUTHORS
-- R.D.M Untesu (i6357705)
-- Nitu Cristian (i6350367)
+T.C.
+Nitu, R.D.M.
+Untesu

 ### Acknowledgements
 - https://www.mockaroo.com/ for the datasets used in the dumps
-- We would like to thank Ashish for continuous support with the project throughout the development process
+- We would like to thank Ashish Sai for continuous support with the project throughout the development process